Fees, Scholarships and Bursaries

 - Choral Scholarships awarded in association with The Collegiate Church of St. Mary

-- Senior School Scholarship auditions will be held on 7 November 2019 (for 2020 entry)
+- Senior School Scholarship auditions will be held on Wednesday 18 November 2020 for external applicants and Thursday 19 November 2020 for applicants currently at Warwick Junior School/Warwick School (for 2021 entry)

 For more information please contact our Admissions Team firstname.lastname@example.org